CHENGDU80/2021--chengdu80---fintech-contest-random-walker/README.md

 4. we advice you run panda in PC at the first time so that we can ensure good experience for you

-5. Login username : test
+5. Login username : test and
    Login password: 111
  And you also an registe a new  account.